Open a Bank Account Requirements in Indonesia for Work Visa Holders

 For foreign professionals moving to Indonesia, one essential step to settle in and manage your finances is to open a Bank Account.
 This process is not always straightforward, especially for those holding a work visa (KITAS/ITAS).
+Indonesia has made s.

+For foreign professionals moving to Indonesia, one essential step to settle in and manage your finances is to open a Bank Account.
+This process is not always straightforward, especially for those holding a work visa (KITAS/ITAS).
 Indonesia has made significant regulatory improvements to simplify banking access for foreign nationals, as recently emphasized by the Financial Services Authority (OJK).
 This article outlines everything you need to know to open a Bank Account in Indonesia as a work visa holder, including requirements, procedures, and the role of immigration and corporate service providers like CPT Corporate.

 Why You Need to Open a Bank Account in Indonesia